9 tips for effective quality improvement

 Tip 3: Analyse the data that comes in from various sources

-Quality management is all about drawing conclusions from events that emerge.
+Quality management and quality improvement is all about drawing conclusions from events that emerge.
 These events are often not isolated cases, but occur more than once.
 By bundling the data coming from complaints, customer satisfaction, audits and reports of deviations, an overview of the most important points for improvement for the organisation is created.
 By analysing the data, conclusions can be drawn as to where the organisation’s pain points lie.
 In this way, priority can be given to the points that have to be tackled.
 A central improvement register (see tip 2) can be of great help with this.

 Tip 4: Pay a lot of attention to a good cause analysis

 Often you solve the problem, but the cause is not properly examined.
 The result is that the problem comes back later.
 By working with a good cause analysis, the essence of the problem is exposed.
 The measures that have been determined ensure that the problem does not recur.

 The analysed data from tip 3 can easily be used to make the cause analysis.
 There are also various methods for carrying out a cause analysis.
 The best known forms within quality management are ‘the fishbone diagram’ and the ‘5x why’ method.
 The latter method is very effective.
 By not only asking the why, but repeating it several times, the actual cause is exposed.